Travel to Machu Picchu: How to choose the best water bottle

 - Flip-cap spout for easy opening/closing and won't get lost.
 For drinking directly from the bottle

-- Wide-mouth screw top lid that attaches to the bottle (so it doesn't get lost)
+- Standard wide-mouth screw top lid that attaches to the bottle (so it doesn't get lost)

-- Containers in various sizes for mixing and matching as needed for different activities
+- Collapsible containers in various sizes for mixing and matching as needed for different activities

-- Able to stand up when filled with water
+- Container that is able to stand up on it's own when filled with water

-Useful Links on amazon: (to see examples of the items I recommend)
+Useful Links on amazon: (to see examples of the items I've used and might be useful for travel)

 - Vapur Foldable Water Bottle with flip cap

-What do I use for filtering my drinking water?
+What do I use for filtering my drinking water when traveling?